 All applicants are required to write a short personal statement to support their application.

 The table below shows the types of documentation that can be used to support your application.
 Please note that family name and address must be on documentation.
-All claims must have evidence.
+All claims must have evidence and be recent.

 |Documentation||Academic Merit||Rural Status||Disadvantaged|